joeblossom/RateMyApp/README.md

 <string name="ratemyapp_cancel_button_label">No, thank you</string>
 </pre>

+You can change the number of launches or days until prompt in the RateMyApp.java, by updating the variables LAUNCHES_UNTIL_PROMPT or DAYS_UNTIL_PROMPT, respectively.
+The DAYS_AND_LAUNCHES variable in
+RateMyApp.java specifies if you want both launches and days requirement to be met before the dialog is shown, or just one.

 ##Usage
 <pre>
 		RateMyApp rmaTemp = new RateMyApp(this);
         rmaTemp.app_launched();
 </pre>

-When app_launched is called, it will increment the launch counter, check to see if the correct conditions are met to show the dialog, and show the dialog if necessary.
+When app_launched is called, it will increment the launch counter, check and show the dialog if the correct conditions are met.

 You can also do something like the following to open up the dialog whenever you want (no conditions need to be met):
 <pre>